Rabita1767/Swapi-full-stack/README.md

 - ⚡️ Redis caching for faster backend responses
 - ❌ Handles 404 and error states
 - 🌌 Styled using SCSS (with modular components)
-- 📱 Fully responsive design for devices ranging from **340px** to **1280px**.
+- 📱 Fully responsive design for devices ranging from **340px** to **1280px**
-- 🖼️ Optimized layout for mobile, tablet, and desktop screens.
+- 🖼️ Optimized layout for mobile, tablet, and desktop screens
-- 🎨 Adaptive SCSS styling for seamless user experience across all resolutions.
+- 🎨 Adaptive SCSS styling for seamless user experience across all resolutions
+- 🔄 Integrated **RTK Query** for efficient state management and API data fetching

 ---